Davevanh/Twitter-to-DWH/README.md

 As part of the project, I wanted to design a data warehouse according to Kimball principles.
 The result is this star schema:

 ![alt text](https://user-images.githubusercontent.com/28791247/62795595-0700cb80-bacf-11e9-9691-83cd91e7bb2e.jpeg)

+<b>4.
+Scheduling the ELT jobs</b><br>
+The project is spread accross two repositories: Twitter-DBT and this one, Twitter-to-DWH.
+The Twitter-DBT is the repository containing all code that runs the data transformations within the Postgres data warehouse.
+Both the python code (Twitter_analysis.ipyng) as well as the DBT code need to be scheduled in order to fully automate this project.
+The automation is done using Airflow, which creates a DAG of tasks that need to be run in a set order.
+For this project, the steps are:
+1. Run the python script to Extract data from Twitter and Load it into Postgres
+2. Run the dbt run command to finalize the data transformations within the Postgres data warehouse
+3. Send an email in case any of the above tasks fail